sudosoph/docs/content/tutorials/activate-section-io/set-up-dns.md

 ---

-To get your users to connect to section.io servers you'll make updates to DNS.
+To get your users to connect to section.io servers you need to make updates to DNS.

-DNS will point the traffic to section.io servers.
+This DNS change will point the traffic to section.io servers.

 {{% notice note %}}
 This tutorial works with a domain name that contains a prefix, like the **www.** prefix in **www.section.io**.